Halcyon Days (Ellie Goulding album): Release and promotion

 The reissue, titled Halcyon Days, was released on 26 August 2013 and contains ten additional tracks, including the lead single "Burn".
 The song "You My Everything", which was ultimately included on Halcyon Days, premiered on 1 July 2013 during the first episode of the final series of the British teen drama series Skins.
 "Under Control" was offered as a free download on Amazon UK on 21 August 2013.
 "Burn" was featured in the second episode of the fifth season of The Vampire Diaries on 10 October 2013, and "Tessellate" was used in the seventh episode of the third season of Revenge on 10 November.

 Goulding performed "Burn" on the British and Italian editions of The X Factor on 13 October and 31 October 2013, respectively.
 She also promoted the single on The Ellen DeGeneres Show on 24 October 2013, on The Queen Latifah Show on 28 October, on NBC's The Voice on 26 November, on Late Show with David Letterman on 21 January 2014 and on Good Morning America on 22 January.
 Goulding delivered the first televised performance of "Goodness Gracious" on the British chat show The Graham Norton Show on 28 February 2014.

-In honor of the original album's tenth anniversary, Goulding released a second reissue of Halcyon, titled Halcyon Nights, on October 12, 2022, and is a two-disc release containing a total of 31 tracks.